hageyahhoo/Agile2021/proposal.md

 1) Importance and how to get support and understanding from decision-makers and colleagues They are critical to proceed with test-related improvement activities.
 I will explain useful techniques; **"Product Discovery"** to discover their real concerns, and **"Giving impacts"** to attract them.

+1) Clarifying fears
-1) Identifying fears to (existing/emerging) technologies as an Agile Coach.
+    - fears to (existing/emerging) technologies as an Agile Coach.
-2) Identifying technical issues that developers want to ask Agile Coaches for
+    - technical issues that developers want to ask Agile Coaches
 3) ARTICULATE ways to enlist cooperation from developers as the Agile Coach.
+    - Product Discovery for solving technical issues
+    - Combining automated tests with developers' monitoring features
 4) ARTICULATE ways to improve technical skills as the Agile Coach **effectively and extremely**.
+    - Experimenting new tools (e.g. Kubernetes) with developers

+🔵🔵🔵
+20 years after the Agile Manifesto was written, the title of Agile Coach has been becoming common in the software industry.
+Most of them tend to use approaches and practices which are focusing on the human side: process, communication, facilitation, and so on.
+🔵🔵🔵

 I hope these ideas will help you overcome fears and technical issues with developers.